ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 [ISO_SEQ_BAM]
 Genome = /path/to/isoseq/bams

+[PROTEIN_FASTA]
+Genome = /path/to/protein/fasta
 ~~~~

-Note that the BAM/INTRONBAM fields can be populated either with a comma separated list of BAMs or a single file with a line pointing to each BAM (a FOFN, or file-of-file-names).
+Note that the BAM/INTRONBAM/ISO_SEQ_BAM fields can be populated either with a comma separated list of BAMs or a single file with a line pointing to each BAM (a FOFN, or file-of-file-names).
 The reference sequence information will be extracted from the HAL alignment.

+For the PROTEIN_FASTA field, every genome you wish to have the protein fasta be aligned to must be on its own separate line.
+All of these can point to the same FASTA.

 ## RNA-seq libraries